fredbusch98/masterarbeit/README.md

 The following scripts need to be executed in order to get the desired results and to be able to use the SLP pipelines functionality in the end.

-*Important Note:* To gather and preprocess all data you need about 400 GB of free storage.
-I suggest using some kind of hard drive.
-In most scripts the `base directory` where everything is happening is set to `/Volumes/IISY/DGSKorpus/` this needs to be adapated according to your used storage location!
+*Important Note:* Gathering and preprocessing all required data will need about 400 GB of free storage.
+I recommend using a dedicated hard drive.
+Wherever the file path `/Volumes/IISY/DGSKorpus` (hard drive used for DGS-Korpus data storage) appears in the scripts, you must adapt it to match your own file system, folder structure and selected storage option for everything to work correctly.

 ### 1. Data Collection
 Under `src/data-processing/scraping`...